Stop Scrolling. Start Doing

 Traditional apps want you to "browse" and "save for later."
 They are built to feed your "Aspirational Self" so you’ll keep clicking on affiliate links.
 They want you to stay in the loop of planning to be interesting.

 Adventria is built for the Immediate Rep. The engine doesn't care if your gear is color-coordinated or top-of-the-line.
-It uses your zip code to find a high-quality coordinate for Activity.
+It uses your coordinates to find a high-quality destination for Activity.
 We provide the answer so you can stop scrolling through "Best Gear" lists and start moving toward a physical location.
-We don't find you a shopping cart; we find you a destination.
+We don't find you a shopping cart; we find you a mission.

-The Adventria Move: We built the Activity logic to eliminate the "Pre-Game" stalling.
-We find the coordinate; you find the "first rep."
+As a decision-making software application, we built our Activity logic to eliminate the "Pre-Game" stalling.
+We find the coordinate; you find the first rep.

 Stop collecting gear.
 Start collecting experiences.
 Stop scrolling.
 Start doing.